 BY SOFO ARCHON

-When we see images of Hitler’s holocaust, we are deeply saddened, and we wonder what went wrong with humanity in that period of time, but when we witness the current animal holocaust, most of us aren’t affected at all.
+When we look at images of Hitler’s holocaust, we are deeply saddened, and wonder what went wrong with humanity in that period of time.
+But when we look at images of the current animal holocaust, most of us aren’t affected at all.

-Think about it: Over 50 billion land animals and a trillion aquatic animals are killed each and every year by humans.
+Think about it: Over 80 billion land animals and about two trillion marine animals are killed each and every year by humans.
 Why?
-Just so we can turn them into food and derive pleasure from consuming them, yet we don’t seem to realize that something tremendously wrong is going on, and that we’re responsible for it.
+So that we can turn them into food and derive pleasure from consuming them.
+Yet we don’t seem to realize that something tremendously wrong is going on, and that we’re responsible for it.

-Most of us are indifferent to the unnecessary pain that we collectively inflict on animals, and that’s because we’ve been disconnected from them.
+Most of us are indifferent to the pain that we collectively inflict on animals, and that’s because we feel disconnected from them.

-When we were children, we felt connected to animals and we treated them with love and respect.
-We felt empathy towards them, and we were horrified to learn that we were eating them.
+When we were children, we felt connected to animals, and we treated them with love and respect.
+We felt empathy toward them, and we were horrified to learn that we were eating them.

 Around the age of 6, I remember seeing my grandmother slicing the throat of a chicken right in front of my eyes.
 I was utterly shocked and burst into tears.
 I couldn’t believe that the life of such an innocent being had to end like this.